brimdata/zed/docs/lake/design.md

 some computational geometry, and decide how and what to compact.
-The nature of this orchestration is highly workload dependent so we plan to develop a family of data-management orchestration agents optimized for various use cases (e.g., continuously ingested logs vs collections of metrics that should be optimized with columnar form vs slowly-changing dimensional datasets like threat intel tables).
+The nature of this orchestration is highly workload dependent so we plan to develop a family of data-management orchestration agents optimized for various use cases (e.g., continuously ingested logs vs. collections of metrics that should be optimized with columnar form vs. slowly-changing dimensional datasets like threat intel tables).

 An orchestration layer outside of the Zed lake is responsible for defining